mjcheetham/git-credential-manager/docs/environment.md

 `gpg`|Use GPG to store encrypted files that are compatible with the [`pass` utility][passwordstore] (requires GPG and `pass` to initialize the store).|macOS, Linux
 `cache`|Git's built-in [credential cache][git-credential-cache].|Windows, macOS, Linux
 `plaintext`|Store credentials in plaintext files (**UNSECURE**).
 Customize the plaintext store location with [`GCM_PLAINTEXT_STORE_PATH`][gcm-plaintext-store-path].|Windows, macOS, Linux
+`passthrough`|Do not use an internal credential storage mechanism.
+Relies on externally configured storage.|Windows, macOS, Linux

 #### Windows